Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Noders/Noder/Readme.md

                         #Append (or set if it is already in)
                         Pather.setWithPathVariableAndKeyVariable(
                                 self.NodedCollectionOrderedDict,
-                                Pather.PathingPrefixStr+SetKeyStr,
+                                Pather.PathPrefixStr+SetKeyStr,
                                 self.SettingValueVariable
                         )

-                        if Pather.PathingPrefixStr not in SetKeyStr:
+                        if Pather.PathPrefixStr not in SetKeyStr:

                                 #debug
                                 '''